7 Cases When Data Scraping Will Let You Get Data 100 Times Faster

 Academics are known for getting published for performing valuable, and meticulously detailed academic research.
 However, they are not the best at marketing their research and making it readily available online without doing a lot of digging.
 Doing a Google search for peer-reviewed articles on a topic is chaotic at best.

-Academic researchers looking to find evidence to back up their hypotheses will save substantial hours or days by using data scraping.
+Data scraping for academic research is very little known, Academic researchers looking to find evidence to back up their hypotheses will save substantial hours or days by using data scraping.
 Articles published online can be quickly discovered that include data that pertains to a specific hypothesis.
 If there is a sub-heading in a study that is valuable for a researcher, they will not need to read page after page of an entire article to see if whether or not the article references the point they are trying to make themselves.

 6. Retrieving information from forums